Mediterranean Diet 101: 5 Steps for Getting Started and 7 Simple Food Swaps

 Swap 7: Request olive oil in place of butter

 If you like a good sautéed veggie, make sure you’re getting the most bang for your nutritional buck by requesting a small amount of olive oil in place of butter.
 Like nuts, olive oil adds healthy fat to your diet.
-Also like nuts, it’s high in calories so more isn’t always better!
+Also like nuts, olive oil is high in calories so more isn’t always better!

 These are just some of the easy choices you can make to embrace the Mediterranean diet.
-How do you incorporate the healthful ingredients and lifestyle of the Mediterranean into your day?
+Check out the Mediterranean-style recipes and enjoy!!